xinaesthete/suda_hugo/content/2007/07/news-as-of-5th-july-2007/index.md

 ---
-title: "News as of 5th July 2007 – SUDA"
+title: "News as of 5th July 2007"
 #slug: "index"
 ---